The Most Valuable Kennedy Half Dollars

 1979-S Type II Proof

-Significant changes were made to the “S” mintmark on proof 1979 Kennedy half dollars.
+Significant changes were made to the “S” mintmark on proof 1979 Kennedy half dollars struck in San Francisco.
 This resulted in two varieties for the year—a blobby looking “S” mintmark (Type I mintmark) and a more refined “S” with sharper details (Type II).

 The Type II is far less common than the Type I, representing perhaps 15 to 20% of the entire proof mintage for the year.
 That's roughly a total of 550,000 of the 3,677,175 proof halves made in 1979.